RSM-DEFENSE-ENGINEERING/.github/profile/README.md

 - Fix: Bug with input field not rendering

 ## Branches
-- When making changes to code base create a new branch and follow commit naming convention:
+- When making changes to code base create a new branch and follow commit naming convention
+- When a new version or feature is ready to be pushed merge the branch back to main/master and push to production.
+- If using a automated deployment pipeline ensure it only fires on merge to main
 - In a project where CAB needs to be invovled in creating changes the main branch should be **LOCKED** for direct commits It should only be altered through a pull request approved by reviewers